pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-format-character"+OR+"E1300")

 ### [E1301](#E1301) (truncated-format-string)<a name="E1301"></a>
-Format string ends in middle of conversion specifier Used when a format string terminates before the end of a conversion specifier.
+Format string ends in middle of conversion specifier.

+Used when a format string terminates before the end of a conversion specifier.

 **:x: Incorrect code**